Compare lengths using words: long, short, tall, taller, shorter.

 We use words like heavy, light, heavier, lighter to compare weights.

-A stone is heavier than a feather.
+A watermelon is heavier than a guava.

-A book is lighter than a brick.
+A feather is lighter than a cricket ball.

 Measuring with Non-Standard Units